 With the Brainwavz FocusPads (replacement ear pads), more bass driven music comes to life.
 The problem with this is that they cost an additional $40 when they should be included for no extra cost, or used as the original ear pads!
 It really defeats the entire purpose.
 They also add bass at the expense of the luscious 3D sound signature.
 I do think the pads here are a weak point, but I would rather get an exact replacement of the originals then sacrifice the great soundstage for more bass.
 I just don’t feel like I personally need more, but some people did complain about it.

 Thoughts from Stu’s notepad

 - The bass on this headphone is very lean, dare I say light, but man it’s detailed.
 If the song was mixed with more bass, you’ll know.
 If it wasn’t, you’ll know.
 What I love about it is that it feels integrated within the mix.
-It’s, “Hey man here I am.
+It’s not like, “Hey man here I am.
 Pay attention to me.”
 It’s more like that leader who leads by example rather than always spouting his mouth off.
 It’s also never in your face or too loud, even if the song calls for it.
 It sits beautifully in it’s place.

 - The comfort is pretty decent overall, but there are a couple of issues: One is the ear-pads.
 They tend to deflate over time, leading to an awkward fit.
 Whereas a headphone like the HD600’s have a rather tight clamp, the 400S loses it’s ability to stay on your head properly because of the ear-cup issue.
 After about a couple of hours, the cups slid down and started to hurt the tops of my ears.
 I frequently had to push up to remedy the problem.
 The good news is that you can replace the ear-cups, which you will most definitely need to do over time.